canonical/cloud-init/doc/rtd/reference/examples.rst

 *************************

 .. note::
-   This page is a summary containing all the cloud config yaml examples.
-   If you would like to explore examples by operation or process instead, refer to the :ref:`examples library <examples_library>`
+   This page is a summary containing all the cloud config YAML examples together.
+If you would like to explore examples by operation or process instead, refer to the :ref:`examples library <examples_library>`.

 Including users and groups
 ==========================